rahmaniamin75/wsus/README.md

-# wsus (Checking for installed updates including Cumulative ,.NET Framework , ...)
+# Checking for installed updates including Cumulative ,.NET Framework , ...
 ==========

 Enter the values ​​requested in the script.(OU,KB)